How to Access Fukui from Osaka! Complete Access Guide

 Fast and Convenient!
 Limited Express Train “Thunderbird”

-The quickest way to get from Osaka to Fukui is to use the limited express train Thunderbird.
+The fastest way to travel from Osaka to Fukui is by taking the limited express train Thunderbird.

 Osaka - Fukui (one-way)

-Although Thunderbird is more expensive than other means of transportation, it is easy to use as it has the shortest travel time and no transfers.
+Although Thunderbird is pricier than other options, it is the fastest and most convenient way to reach Fukui, as it requires no transfers.

 Japan Rail Pass (JR Pass) Complete Guide